Gastroscopy

 - Barrett’s oesophagus

-Your doctor can also use a gastroscopy to carry out certain treatments, such as:
+Your doctor can also use a gastroscopy to give certain treatments, such as:

 - stopping bleeding